Maheshwar5/K8S-Operations/05-Service/README.md

 # Service:

-To achieve pod to pod communication in kubernetes we've kubernetes service, that can work as loadbalancer.
+Kubernetes service works as a LoadBalancer between the pods.
+We can use this service for pod to pod communication.
+Because Pods are ephemeral, IP Address may change anytime.
+But if you use service, you can call other Pods with the name of the service.

 If we've multiple pods, we can attach those pods to the service and other pods can call through the serice name.

-# Types of services:
+# There are three types of services:

 1. clusetr IP  --> Purely Internal to the K8s cluster.
                    It only works on pod to pod communication.